Confirm your age

 Sangiovese

-Sangiovese, nicknamed the "blood of Jupiter," is a staple of Italian viticulture.
+Sangiovese, nicknamed "Jupiter's blood," is a staple of Italian viticulture.
 Its red wines reveal aromas of cherry, plum, and dried herbs, often accompanied by vibrant acidity and supple tannins.
 In Lazio, it is used to produce elegant reds, sometimes as a single varietal or in blends.

 White Grape Varieties